philippe44/AirConnect/README.md

 - When players disappear regularly, it might be that your router is filtering out multicast packets.
 For example, for a Asus AC-RT68U, you have to login by ssh and run echo 0 > /sys/class/net/br0/bridge/multicast_snooping but it does not stay after a reboot.

 - Lots of users seems to have problem with Unify and broadcasting / finding players.
 Here is a guide https://www.neilgrogan.com/ubnt-sonos/ made by somebody who fixes the issue for his Sonos

+- Some AirPlay controller send a FLUSH and immediately start sending new audio when skipping track.
+This causes AirConnect to issue a STOP and almost immediately a PLAY command which seems to be a problem for certain players (Sonos in some cases).
+A possible workaround is to ignore FLUSH request (see config file or use --noflush on the command line) but this has side effect on pause as silence frames are sent.
+At best restart is delayed and worse case it might not work with some codec (flac)

 ## HTTP & UPnP specificities
 ### HTTP content-length and transfer modes